-Rep-grep without BASE We ran rep-grep without BASE and show job execution time in Fig. 6.4(a).
-Execution time is not significantly influenced by workload for native Hadoop, which means that processing 4.375GB, 8.75GB, 13.125GB, and 15.75GB data takes similar amounts of time.
+ts-map without BASE: We ran ts-map without BASE and show job run time in Fig. a.
+Run time is not significantly influenced by workload for native Hadoop, which means that processing 14GB, 28GB, 42GB, and 50.5GB data takes similar amounts of time.
 The reason is resource usage is proportional to the number of tasks and residual resources are not utilized at all.
-Resource stealing shortens run time by 64%, 32%, 13%, and 6% respectively for policy Even.
+Resource stealing shortens run time by 58%, 29%, 17%, and 5% respectively for policy Even.
 The lower the workload is, the more resource stealing outperforms native Hadoop.
 So the performance benefit of resource stealing is negatively related to system workload, which matches our expectation well.
-We also calculated the average processing time per GB data by dividing job execution time by data size.
+We also calculated the average processing time per GB data by dividing job run time by data size.
 Increasing workload can drastically improve the efficiency for native Hadoop, while it approximately keeps invariant for resource stealing.
 Different allocation policies exhibit different performance.
-Overall, STLM and LTLM perform the worst and LTM performs well for all tests.
-It implies that it is inefficient to blindly allocate residual resources evenly or simply enforce FIFO order.
-When the workload gets relative high (e.g. 75%, 90%), the performance difference becomes smaller.
+Overall, STLM and LTLM perform the worst and LTM performs well for all tests, which implies that it benefits to have global knowledge of job execution.
+When the workload gets relative high (e.g. 90%), the performance difference becomes smaller.

-In our setup, all nodes were on the same rack and blocks were randomly placed on nodes by HDFS with its default block placement strategy.
+In our setup, data blocks in HDFS were randomly placed on nodes with the default block placement strategy.
 Data locality aware scheduling in Hadoop co-locates compute and data with best efforts.
 As a result, map tasks were evenly distributed among all slave nodes approximately so that each node ran a similar number of tasks.
-This is beneficial to resource stealing because its gain is not substantial if the resources of a node are fully loaded already.
+That is beneficial to resource stealing because its gain is not substantial if the resources of a node are heavily loaded already (i.e. there are no resources to steal).

-Rep-grep with BASE We ran the same tests as above except BASE was enabled and present results in Fig. 6.4(b).
-The plot has similar characteristics to Fig. 6.4(a) in that native Hadoop performs the worst and the performance superiority of resource stealing decreases with the increased system workload.
-By comparing 6.4(b) and 6.4(a), we observe that BASE slightly shortens execution time and the improvement is increased as system workload is also increased.
+ts-map with BASE: We ran the same tests as above except BASE was enabled and present results in Fig. b.
+The plot has similar characteristics to Fig. a in that native Hadoop performs the worst and the performance superiority of resource stealing decreases with increasing sytem workload.
+By comparing b and a, we observe that BASE slightly shortens run time.
+LTM again yields the best performance.

-For the cases where BASE is disabled and enabled, we counted the number of non-beneficial speculative tasks and computed the difference shown in Fig. 6.4(c).
+For the cases where BASE is disabled and enabled, we calculated the percent of non-beneficial speculative tasks eliminated by BASE and show the result in Fig. c.
 BASE drastically eliminates the launches of non-beneficial speculative tasks.
-For workload 75% and 90%, almost all unneeded speculative tasks are removed.
+For workload 75% and 90%, almost all of them are removed.
+LTM policy performs well constantly.